-- The system clock frequency f{system} amounts to 300 MHz, thus processing a large amount of digital data per second.
-The maximum resolution of the I and the Q signals is 16 bits each. - During signal processing, the clock frequency is converted from the symbol rate f{symbol} of the incoming signal to the instrument's system rate f{system} which amounts to 300 MHz, i.e., digital signals are resampled in real time.
+- ◆ The clock frequency is converted from the symbol rate f{symbol} of the incoming signal to the instrument's system rate f{system} which amounts to 300 MHz, i.e., digital signals are resampled in real time during signal processing.
 This saves memory space because the data need not to be calculated and saves using a greater symbol rate than desired.
-The symbol rate may vary from 1 kHz to 300 MHz, the latter figure is the clock frequency at which the signal is calculated in the external control computer processing the digital baseband signal. - ◆ The sample memory size amounts to 256 MS or 1 GS, the numerical values apply to instrument version B10 or B11, respectively. - The accessible RF bandwidth amounts to 200 MHz, which corresponds to an I and Q bandwidth of 100 MHz each.
-This large bandwidth applies to forthcoming RF standards, e. g. future WLANs.
-RF modulation could be done by a separate instrument, e.g. the R&S SMU Vector Signal Generator. - The overall frequency response of the modulation generator is smoothed, using correction filters which compensate deviations of the analog I/Q output's low pass filter.
-The frequency response varies within an interval of 0.05 dB even if the whole I/Q bandwidth of 100 MHz is used. - The client may use his own RF generator, in this case, the frequency response of its input amplifier and its RF modulator has to be accounted for and can be corrected without modifying baseband processing done by the control PC.
-The modulation generator also compensates phase mismatches. - The user can intentionally apply impairments which will result in greater bit error rates: I and Q path delay, I and Q attenuation, I and Q voltage offset and the relative phase error. - The Spurious Free Dynamic Range (SFDR) of a signal whose bandwidth is 1 MHz amounts to -80 decibels below carrier (dBc).
-The SFDR indicates the logarithmic power ratio of a converted main signal and the greatest undesired one. - Exact skew adjustment to account for different cable lengths in the analog section, and, hence, signal propagation times of 10 ps resolution, are possible. - The instrument loads multi segment waveform files, thus very fast switching from one waveform to another without loading a new file is possible.
+The symbol rate may vary from 1 kHz to 300 MHz.
+The maximum resolution of the I and the Q signals is 16 bits each. - ◆ The accessible RF bandwidth amounts to 200 MHz, which corresponds to an I and Q bandwidth of 100 MHz each.
+This bandwidth applies to forthcoming RF standards as, e.g. future WLANs. - ◆ The user can intentionally apply impairments which will result in greater bit error rates: I and Q path delay, I and Q voltage offset and the relative phase error. - Differential I/Q output with 100 MHz bandwitdh, resulting in 200 MHz system bandwidth. - Exact skew adjustment to account for different cable lengths in the analog section, and, hence, signal propagation times of 10 ps resolution, are possible. - ◆ The instrument loads multi segment waveform files, thus very fast switching from one waveform to another without loading a new file is possible.

-R&S AFQ100A Block Diagram
+R&S AFQ100B Getting Started